 Section 3: Davidson Park to St Ives [11.6km]

-The middle section of the Harbour to Hawkesbury walk starts at Davidson Park, which stretches along Middle Harbour.
-It’s a popular spot on weekend, with picnic tables, barbecues and a small netted beach along the length of the park.
+The middle section of the Harbour to Hawkesbury bushwalk starts at Davidson Park, which stretches along Middle Harbour.
+It’s a popular spot on weekends, with picnic tables, barbecues and a small netted beach along the length of the park.

 Alternative route: cross Roseville Bridge, and take Two Creeks and Gordon Creek track along the opposite side of Middle Harbour, up to The Stepping Stones where you re-join the Harbour to Hawkesbury walk.
 This adds about 3km to the normal route, and is a more challenging route with some sections of very rough/indisinct tracks.
 It’s generally a lot less busy and a little more interesting and varied.

 At the far end of the park is the start of the Lyrebird Track, which closely follows Middle Harbour.
 The Lyrebird Track starts as a wide and flat service trail (it was once used for sand mining operations), which is popular with cyclists and joggers, as well as bushwalkers.

 After 1.7km the track narrows to a bushwalking trail, which continues to follow Middle Harbour quite closely.
 It veers inland at the confluence of Carroll Creek and Middle Harbour.

 Just above a small set of cascades on Carroll Creek, there’s a series of stepping stones across the creek (may be impassable after heavy rain).

 On the other side of Carroll Creek is Governor Phillip Walk, named after after NSW’s first Governor and following his route in 1788 in search of fertile farming land.
 It continues along Middle Harbour Creek, passing a few overhangs and sandy beaches, and the occasional side-creek.